KyleAMathews/blog/src/pages/2023-12-13--build-notes-ai-powered-youtube-summarizer/index.md

 ```

-## Lazy syncing and pre-caching route queries for fast & smooth route transitions
+## Lazy syncing and pre-running route queries for fast & smooth route transitions

-ElectricSQL syncs data between a backend Postgres database and client SQLite database.
-Instead of loading route data from a backend API, you just run SQL queries against the local data!
+ElectricSQL syncs data between a backend Postgres database and client SQLite databases.
+Instead of loading route data through a backend API, you just run reactive SQL queries against the local database!

 Which is awesome!
 I love having the full power of SQL to query data + built-in reactivity for real-time updates.
 It’s really everything I’ve ever wanted for client-side data.

-But there’s two issues before your reactive query can go to work.
+But there’s two issues before your reactive queries can go to work.
 First is ensuring the data you want to query is synced.
 And the second is pre-running the query so the new route can immediately render.

 ### Route Syncing